-A third-party evaluation of all Measure O funded agencies and the Neighborhood Services programs in Recreation & Parks, conducted by LPC Consulting Associates, measures the outcomes and impacts of the Measure O investment.
-This is the first year the CHOICE grant program aligns with a calendar year term.
-Below is a summary of the impacts of Measure O Investments for 12 months of the two-year funding term of CHOICE Cycle IX, which ran from January 1, 2018 through December 31, 2018.
-The CHOICE Cycle IX report, covering January 1, 2019 through December 31, 2019 should be available mid-2020.
-From January 1, 2018 - December 31, 2018, Measure O funded nine contracts to community-based organizations, totaling \$736,700.
+An evaluation of all Measure O funded agencies and the Neighborhood Services programs in Recreation was conducted by LPC Consulting Associates, measuring the outcomes and impacts of the Measure O investment.
+The CHOICE Grant Cycles align with a calendar year term.
+Below is a summary of the impacts of the Measure O Investments for the two-year funding term of CHOICE Cycle IX, with a term of January 1, 2018 through December 31, 2019.

+From January 1, 2018 - December 31, 2019, Measure O funded nine contracts to community-based organizations, totaling \$736,700.